Conference Code: 14FR08ICLPJ

 Selected Conference Papers

-1) Levels of Students’ Understandings of Electric Field Due to a Continuous Charged Distribution: A Case Study of a Uniformly Charged Insulating RodThanida Sujarittham, Narumon Emarat, Jintawat Tanamatayarat, Kwan Arayathanitkul, Suchai Nopparatjamjomras 2) Education in the Constitutions: The Comparison of Turkey with Indonesia, France, Japan, South Africa, and the United States of America Mehmet Durnali 3) Performance, Need and Discriminatory Allegiance of Employees as Awarding Criteria of Distributive JusticeB.
-Gangloff, L. Mayoral, A. Rezrazi 4) Entrepreneurship and the Discovery and Exploitation of Business Opportunities: Empirical Evidence from the Malawian Tourism SectorAravind Mohan Krishnan 5) Optimal Placement of Phasor Measurement Units Using Gravitational Search MethodSatyendra Pratap Singh, S. P. Singh 6) Creation of a Care Robot Impact AssessmentE.
-Fosch-Villaronga 7) Prediction of the Torsional Vibration Characteristics of a Rotor-Shaft System Using Its Scale Model and Scaling LawsJia-Jang Wu 8) Flow Measurement Using Magnetic Meters in Large Underground Cooling Water PipelinesHumanyun Zahir, Irtsam Ghazi 9) The Concept and Practice of Good Governance in the European UnionRobert Grzeszczak 10) Proposal of Design Method in the Semi-Acausal System ModelJunji Kaneko, Shigeyuki Haruyama, Ken Kaminishi, Tadayuki Kyoutani, Siti Ruhana Omar, Oke Oktavianty 11) The Principle of the Protection of Legitimate Expectation: Analysis the Adjudications of Thailand CourtPaiboon Chuwatthanakij 12) IT Systems of the US Federal Courts, Justice, and GovernanceJoseph Zernik 13) A Methodology for the Synthesis of Multi-ProcessorsHamid Yasinian 14) Well-Being Inequality Using Superimposing Satisfaction Waves: Heisenberg Uncertainty in Behavioural Economics and EconometricsOkay Gunes 15) Understanding Europe’s Role in the Area of Liberty, Security and Justice as an International ActorSarah Barrere
+1) Levels of Students’ Understandings of Electric Field Due to a Continuous Charged Distribution: A Case Study of a Uniformly Charged Insulating RodThanida Sujarittham, Narumon Emarat, Jintawat Tanamatayarat, Kwan Arayathanitkul, Suchai Nopparatjamjomras 2) Education in the Constitutions: The Comparison of Turkey with Indonesia, France, Japan, South Africa, and the United States of America Mehmet Durnali 3) Entrepreneurship and the Discovery and Exploitation of Business Opportunities: Empirical Evidence from the Malawian Tourism SectorAravind Mohan Krishnan 4) Performance, Need and Discriminatory Allegiance of Employees as Awarding Criteria of Distributive JusticeB.
+Gangloff, L. Mayoral, A. Rezrazi 5) The Portuguese Framework of the Professional Internship without Public FundsAna Lambelho 6) Optimal Placement of Phasor Measurement Units Using Gravitational Search MethodSatyendra Pratap Singh, S. P. Singh 7) Creation of a Care Robot Impact AssessmentE.
+Fosch-Villaronga 8) Prediction of the Torsional Vibration Characteristics of a Rotor-Shaft System Using Its Scale Model and Scaling LawsJia-Jang Wu 9) The Concept and Practice of Good Governance in the European UnionRobert Grzeszczak 10) Flow Measurement Using Magnetic Meters in Large Underground Cooling Water PipelinesHumanyun Zahir, Irtsam Ghazi 11) Proposal of Design Method in the Semi-Acausal System ModelJunji Kaneko, Shigeyuki Haruyama, Ken Kaminishi, Tadayuki Kyoutani, Siti Ruhana Omar, Oke Oktavianty 12) The Principle of the Protection of Legitimate Expectation: Analysis the Adjudications of Thailand CourtPaiboon Chuwatthanakij 13) IT Systems of the US Federal Courts, Justice, and GovernanceJoseph Zernik 14) A Methodology for the Synthesis of Multi-ProcessorsHamid Yasinian 15) Well-Being Inequality Using Superimposing Satisfaction Waves: Heisenberg Uncertainty in Behavioural Economics and EconometricsOkay Gunes